wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 * the cluster version and
 * worker node size being used etc.

-to the app developer to enable to debug the application deployment further using the kubectl commands for the associated kubernetes cluster or debug the image in the associated registry.
+You can use the kubectl commands with the associated kubernetes cluster or debug the image in the associated registry.

 [![screenshot](/learn/assets/deploy_do_providerinfo1.png)](/learn/assets/deploy_do_providerinfo1.png)